Hayleys: Global Footprint

-Hayleys PLC, the Group's holding company, has an AA-(Ika) by Fitch and a market capitalisation of 1.08%.
-However, the composition of the entire Group includes 8 other publicly listed companies.
-The blue-chip recorded its highest profits in the twelve months ending 31 March 2010 and made its single largest investment in its 130-plus year history – the buying over of the five-star Ceylon Continental Hotel in Colombo, Sri Lanka which is now known as The Kingsbury.
-In 2010, the Ceylon Chamber of Commerce ranked Hayleys as the country's best corporate citizen, based on an analysis of several factors of CSR and sustainability, implemented throughout the public and private spheres.
+Corporate Recognition

-Corporate recognition
+Hayleys PLC has a National Long-Term Rating of ‘AAA(lka)/Stable’ awarded by Fitch Ratings.
+However, the composition of the entire Group includes 12 other publicly listed companies.
+The blue-chip recorded its highest profits in the twelve months ending 31 March 2022.
+The single largest investment in the 140-plus year history of Hayleys (and the largest acquisition of a public listed company at the time) was the 10.8 billion rupee controlling stake of Singer Sri Lanka in 2017, followed by the buying over of the five-star Ceylon Continental Hotel in Colombo, Sri Lanka (now known as The Kingsbury) in 2010.

 In 2010, Hayleys Group was named Sri Lanka's Best Corporate Citizen by the Ceylon Chamber of Commerce.

 The firm brought fame and recognition to the country by winning a European Foundation for Management Development Award for the INSEAD-produced case study featuring the company, and winning the USAID Global Development Alliance Award for Sri Lanka for fostering commercial agriculture in Sri Lanka's Eastern Province.

 In 2012, the Hayleys Group was ranked amongst the top three most respected business entities in Sri Lanka and placed first for Nation-Mindedness in Lanka Monthly Digest's ‘Most Respected Entities In Sri Lanka’ survey, the Group's best standing since 2008.

 In 2021, Hayleys PLC was ranked the No.1 company in the LMD's Top 100 listed companies of Sri Lanka (for the fifth consecutive time) and the Business Today Top 40.